Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Methods

 Each instance was limited to approximately 150 words to reduce evaluator cognitive load, incorporated at least one professional perspective (e.g., technical, procedural, interpersonal, or strategic), and followed a standardized format to ensure consistency.

 \paragraph{Task instance filtering.} We implemented a filtering process to ensure that generated task instances aligned with our research objectives.
 Specifically, we used GPT-5 to verify that each instance (i) represented a meaningful portion of the corresponding O*NET task, (ii) could be completed by an LLM (i.e., required text output only), and (iii) contained all necessary information to solve the task without external inputs.
 All task instances that met these criteria were included in the survey.
 Instances that did not meet these criteria were regenerated and re-evaluated, with up to 10 iterations per task.
 We excluded 232 O*NET tasks for which we could not generate a sufficient number of valid instances in this step.
-Ultimately, we included 11,536 tasks with 69,216 task instances in the survey.
+Ultimately, we included 11,536 tasks with 69,216 task instances in the survey pool.
 Appendix \ref{app:prompts} provides details on the filtering prompts.

-Once a task instance was included in the survey, we conducted a final validation step: participants were asked whether the instance was realistic and representative of the underlying O*NET task.\footnote{For a pilot subsample pertaining to 5.8\% of the sample, we did not ask participants if the response was representative.} If a participant judged an instance as unrealistic or unrepresentative, it was removed from the survey pool (including for future participants) and replaced with a new instance.
-This resampling procedure was feasible because, across all participants, only two task instances were evaluated per O*NET task.\footnote{In practice, no case occurred in which all six task instances were deemed unrealistic or unrepresentative; had this happened, we would have generated additional instances.}
+As we describe further below, the results in this paper represent 6,648 of the 11,538 tasks (57.6\%) and 12,078 task instances.
+Once a task instance was included in the survey, we conducted a final validation step: participants were asked whether the instance was realistic and representative of the underlying O*NET task (for a pilot subsample pertaining to 1.6\% of the sample, we did not ask participants if the response was representative).
+If a participant judged an instance as unrealistic or unrepresentative, it was removed from the survey pool (including for future participants) and replaced with a new instance.
+This resampling procedure was feasible because, across all participants, only up to two task instances were evaluated per O*NET task.
+In practice, no case occurred in which all six task instances were deemed unrealistic or unrepresentative; had this happened, we would have generated additional instances.